 Note that it is always better for both higher speed and security to use a cabled Ethernet connection to the most common type of broadband connection in the UK and USA – an ADSL modem router – that also provides wireless Wi-Fi connections.

 Wi-Fi must be enabled in the router settings in order for the Wi-Fi (Show available networks) setting to appear in the Win10 settings.
-To see the network settings clearly, click on the image above.
+To see the network settings clearly, click on the image below.
 Likewise, the Ethernet option only appears if an Ethernet connection is in use.

 Never use unsecured Wi-Fi networks